epfl-lasa/icub-sdfast/README.md

 	cmake ..
 	make
 	./test

+Before using any SD/FAST functtions, initial states of the system including initial position and velocity should be defined using the following command:

+	iCubModel.set_state(0, ref_pos, ref_vel)

 # Code Implementation
 In `icub-sdfast/sdfast/src/Model.cpp`, `get_massmat` and `get_frcmat` return the mass matrix and gravitational, Coriolis and ... forces respectively.